How to Become a Registered Nurse

 - Providing information to supervisors to help them determine optimized treatment plans

-Registered Nurses can find employment in a number of different work settings and can choose several specialties for specific training, including, but not limited to:
+Registered Nurses can find employment in several different work settings and can choose several specialties for specific training, including, but not limited to:

 - Cardiac Nurse Practitioner